Adopt BC Kids

 Adoption practitioner Jacqui Tucker talks about openness agreements

-Reaching out to AFABC staff will put you in touch with other adoptive parents.
+Reaching out to Belonging Network staff will put you in touch with other adoptive parents.
 They also offer education sessions on various topics and can connect you with outreach support staff.

 Adopt BC Kids is a personalized hub that connects you to the tools and resources you'll need throughout the adoption process.

 Once you are inside Adopt BC Kids, you move through the adoption application stages.
-At different times during your application process, you'll gain access to different areas of the site, such as: child/teen social profiles with photo listings, matching events in your community, and more.
+At different times during your application process, you'll gain access to different areas of the site, such as child and teen social profiles with photo listings, matching events in your community, and more.

-You can fill out the adoption application and save your work as you go.
-Once your application is submitted, you'll be provided with assistance to help you with the other items needed to fully complete your application (e.g. criminal record check, a medical reference, personal references etc...).
+You can fill out an adoption application and save your work as you go.
+Once your application is submitted, you'll be provided with assistance to help you with the other items needed to fully complete your application (for example, a criminal record check, a medical reference, personal references, and so on).

 Step 2: The Adoption Education Program